Sensitivity of the limit shape of sample clouds from meta densities

-The block partition introduced above is regular if and only if $s_{n+1}\sim s_n$ and $\Delta_n/s_n\to0$ where $\Delta_n$ is the maximum of $s_{n1}, s_{n2}-s_{n1},\ldots,s_{nm_n}-s_{nm_n-1}$.
-Regular partitions give a simple answer to the question: If one replaces $f$ or $g$ by a discrete distribution, how far apart are the atoms allowed to be if one wants to retain the asymptotic behaviour of the sample clouds from the given density?
+Our first aim is to investigate how much the d.f.s $F$ and $G=F\circ K$ in the standard set-up may be altered without affecting the asymptotic behaviour of the scaled sample clouds.
+Regular partitions give a simple answer to a related question: If one replaces density $f$ or $g$ by a discrete distribution, how far apart are the atoms allowed to be if one wants to retain the asymptotic behaviour of the sample clouds from the given density?